soverenio/docs/docs/source/index.rst

 What is Soveren?
 ----------------

-Soveren is a data privacy solution that helps uncover personal data in structured API flows.
+Soveren helps uncover personal data in structured API flows.
+Soveren parses the traffic between services and identifies personal data along with its sensitivity, meaning the consequences that might arise if that data was leaked or used inappropriately.

-Modern companies have a lot of services and heavy on prem traffic flow without much information what personal data flows between what systems.
-Sensitivity of this data varies depending on many factors.

-Soveren solves the problem of visibility and data discovery and classification by identifying and classifying personal data in motion with a proxy gateway in the customer’s environment.
+Preconfigured dashboards provide a view into a company's risks related to personal data, so that engineering and security leaders could make informed security and privacy decisions.

 It detects where personal data, or PII, is coming from, how it is consumed, and which services are involved.